lorcan2440/Flood-Warning-System/README.md

 # Flood Warning System

+An API and demo frontend for monitoring flood likelihood in England, UK.
 Built to extend the Part IA Lent Term computing activity at CUED.

 The tasks are documented at https://cued-partia-flood-warning.readthedocs.io/.

+## Demo

 View the map by running `MapViewer.py` or run the files in the `tasks` directory to see the standard functionality.